Los Angeles Root Canal Treatment

-- The final step in your Los Angeles Root Canal Treatment will be the sealing of the root canal with a sterile, plastic material, called gutta percha This is done in order to prevent possible future infection.( Fig. 5)
+- The final step in your will be the sealing of the root canal with a sterile, plastic material, called gutta percha This is done in order to prevent possible future infection.( Fig. 5)

 The tooth will then possibly need a post and core and a crown in order to re-establish normal form and function.
 This decision will be based upon several additional factors.
 (Fig. 6)

 If treated early, root canal therapy need not be uncomfortable.
 With the use of local anesthetics, the entire procedure can be totally painless.

 Another Old Wives Tale is that by removing the nerve the tooth becomes dead .
 This is not true.
 The tooth is very much alive and functioning because it receives a source of blood supply and nerve supply from the surrounding tissues that hold it in place in your jaw bone.
 The tooth will have no sense of feeling to hot, cold or sweets but will be responsive to biting pressures etc. With the proper restoration the tooth should last as long as your other teeth and can even be used as an anchor tooth for a partial denture or cemented bridge.
 The success rates for root canal therapy have been reported to be as high as 95%.